gbolo/dockerfiles/alpine-base/README.md

 ### informational ENV vars
  - `$BASEOS_BUILD_DATE` - set to date of image build and also patch level date
  - `$BASEOS_BUILD_REF` - set to git repo commit hash used for build

+## Entrypoint

+The entrypoint script is intended to be executed by other entrypoint scripts to provide basic functionality which does not need to be repeated.